nickdurbin/save-the-animals-be/README.md

-## Updates current organization information
+## Updates current campaign information
 [Back to top](#top)

 <p>Updates the current logged-in campaign based on the provided token</p>